 If you’re moving to Surrey, this guide will help you learn about all the benefits of moving to this area, and help give you tips for moving home.

-If you’re considering moving to Surrey, you’ve got a lot of incredible things to look forward to.
-From the amazing proximity to London, to the rich history, and gorgeous countryside – there are a lot of benefits to moving to this incredible county.
+If you’re considering moving to Surrey, you’ve got a significant number of incredible things to look forward to.
+From the amazing proximity to London, together with the rich history, and gorgeous countryside – there are a lot of benefits to moving to this incredible county.

 Surrey, in the south east of the country, borders Greater London and contains over a million residents.
 There are eleven districts in the county all under Surrey County Council and the area is known for being wealthy because of its incredible location.
 Surrey is within easy access of London and is close to Heathrow and Gatwick.
 Surrey also has the highest priced properties outside of inner London.
 With so many great things going for the area, it really is no surprise so many people are choosing to move to Surrey.

 Surrey has an incredibly deep and rich history with lots of interesting changes in the areas that were officially part of the area because of boundary changes.
 Wandsworth actually used to be part of Surrey, but the border now sits just underneath Kingston.
 The very first people of Surrey from the bronze age and iron age aren’t many in their official remains, but there are bronze age and iron age burial sites in Woking and Weybridge.
 Many people visit the area for the historical significance combined with exceptional views of the surrounding countryside.

 There are also various other historical sites of interest around the county, including Stane Street, the well known Roman road in Chichester and the temples in Farley Heath.
 The castles in Farnham and Guildford are also incredible historical sites that are well worth a visit.

 Some of the historical points of interest in Surrey are not visible in buildings or monuments but in names.
 Many of the names around the county are named from Saxon times.
 Surrey came from the Saxon word Southridge.